Erudika/scoold/README.md

 para.security.ldap.password_attribute = "userPassword"
 # set this only if you are connecting to Active Directory
 para.security.ldap.active_directory_domain = ""

+# Sets the string on the login button (PRO)
+para.security.ldap.provider = "Continue with LDAP"
 ```

 For Active Directory LDAP, the search filter defaults to `(&(objectClass=user)(userPrincipalName={0}))`.
 The syntax for